robballantyne/vespa/CLIENT.md

 # Test POST request with explicit workload cost
 curl http://localhost:8010/v1/completions \
   -H "Content-Type: application/json" \
-  -H "X-Vast-Cost: 500" \
+  -H "X-Serverless-Cost: 500" \
   -d '{"prompt": "Long story", "max_tokens": 2000}'
 ```

 **Note:**
 - The client automatically handles GET/DELETE/HEAD requests by encoding auth_data as query parameters
-- Use `X-Vast-Cost` header to specify workload units (defaults to 1.0 if not specified)
+- Use `X-Serverless-Cost` header to specify workload units (defaults to 1.0 if not specified)
 - Workload cost is used for routing and queue estimation

 ### Production Setup